Table of Contents

-With a basic sketch about your ideal customer, you can begin research in order to understand how the market may respond to your content.
+With a basic sketch about your ideal customer, you can begin research to understand how the market may respond to your content.

 2. Analyzing their work-life and challenges

-Similar questions may arise pertaining to your content persona.
+Similar questions may arise about your content persona.

 - What are the goals that define success for your persona?